Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Compatible unitary coboundary weak Hopf algebras

 \subsection{Unitary coboundary structure of $A_W({\mathfrak g}, q, \ell)$.}

-In this subsection we consider the case of unitary structures, thus we assume that $q=e^{i\pi/\ell}$ is a minimal root of large enough order and we study the unitarity property of $A_W({\mathfrak g}, q, \ell)$.
-Note that by Remark \ref{non_minimal_roots}, most of the constructions hold for non-minimal roots of large enough order.
+In this subsection we consider the case of unitary structures, thus we assume that $q=e^{i\pi/\ell}$ is a minimal root of order in the sense of Def. \ref{large_enough} and we study the unitarity property of $A_W({\mathfrak g}, q, \ell)$.
+Note that by Remark \ref{non_minimal_roots}, most of the constructions hold for non-minimal roots of this kind of order.

-We recall from Theorem \ref{U_q_as_a_hermitian_ribbon_h} that $U_q({\mathfrak g})$ is a (topological) Hermitian coboundary Hopf algebra with compatible involution and antipode of Kac type.
+We recall from Theorem \ref{U_q_as_a_Hermitian_ribbon_h} that $U_q({\mathfrak g})$ is a (topological) Hermitian coboundary Hopf algebra with compatible involution and antipode of Kac type.
 Furthermore recall also that by Prop.
-2.4 in \cite{Wenzl}, for $\lambda\in\Lambda^+(q)$ the natural Hermitian form of $V_\lambda$ in the sense of Sect. \ref{11} is a positive definite inner product, so $V_\lambda$ is a C*-representation of $U_q({\mathfrak g})$.
+2.4 in \cite{Wenzl}, for $\lambda\in\Lambda^+(q)$ the natural Hermitian form of $V_\lambda$ in the sense of Sect. \ref{11} is a positive definite inner product, so $V_\lambda$ is a $C^*$-representation of $U_q({\mathfrak g})$.

 \begin{defn} Let ${\mathcal T}_W$ denote the full subcategory of ${\mathcal T}({\mathfrak g}, q, \ell)$ with objects orthogonal direct sums of summands defined by selfadjoint idempotents of finite tensor products of $V_\lambda$ with $\lambda\in\Lambda^+(q)$ endowed with the non-degenerate Hermitian form induced by iterates of $\overline{R}$ of $U_q({\mathfrak g})$.